Skip to main content

 I was never a soldier or a sailor, and I am absolutely ignorant of all military matters.
 I am not a good businessman as I am more wrapped up in my music than business.

-Fernando Buschmann, on hearing the court's verdict
+Fernando Buschmann after hearing the court’s verdict

 A black and white photograph of a long shed-like building set against a high stone wall